Updated March 3, 2019

 Checklist item #1 – Lay your foundation – get the right shower pan

 Buying DIY shower wall panels without having the right shower pan is like framing the first floor of your home without building the foundation first.
 The shower pan is the structure of the enclosure.
 You’ll want to figure out what base to use and how the shower wall panels and backer board will be placed in relation to this base.
 (Warning – I have seen people put in their backer board and wall panels before installing the base.
 This could lead to big-time failure down the road!).
 If your budget allows don’t cheap-out and put the cheapest fiberglass base you can find into your project.
 If the base (i.e. foundation) fails – you’ll have to pull EVERYTHING out!
 Wow.
-Acrylic and solid surface shower pans are sound and proven choices.
+Acrylic and culture stone shower pans are sound and proven choices.

 Checklist item #2 – Let it flow – choosing the right drain kit and plumbing line